ravingmantis/unittest/README.md

 unittest
 ========

 This is a concise, [TAP](http://testanything.org/)-compliant, R package for writing unit tests.
-Authored tests that can be run with `R CMD check` with minimal implementation overhead.
+Authored tests can be run with `R CMD check` with minimal implementation overhead.

 The `unittest` package provides a single function, `ok`, that prints "ok" when the expression provided evaluates to `TRUE` and "not ok" if the expression evaluates to anything else or results in an error.